jowdow/DeliveryArmCapstone/README.md

 ### Installation

+BEFORE TRYING TO INSTALL THE REPO PLEASE INSTALL ALL LIBRARIES.
+Also this install is only to be used if you are planning on directly connecting to the URe5 robotic arm.
+Simulation of the arm will be discussed in a later part.

 1. Clone the repo
    ```sh
    git clone https://github.com/jowdow/DeliveryArmCapstone
    ```
+2. Open in your prefered IDE

+3. Start the URe5 by press the power button the teach pendant

+4. Once ready the arm is ready to use navigate to the system settings Change the IP address of the robotic arm to whatever you would like.
+   Keep in mind you will need to remeber this and this should be kept static unless you know what you are doing.
+The program does not support dynamically setting the IP address.

+5. Set the IP address in the program

 ### As of now this is the end however I am adding more steps to statically set the IP and other misc stuff like for the raspberry PI

+<p align="right">(<a href="#top">back to top</a>)</p>

+### Simulation
+There is a way to install a virtual machine of the robotic arm OS and you can test your program that way.
+However I have had access to the arm enough to where this was not nessasary to do.
+The virtual machine [download](https://www.universal-robots.com/download/?query=sim) is dependent on what virtual machine software being used and the host pc's operatin system.
+Another factor is what version of the simulator you will use (Use the most up to date if you can).

 <p align="right">(<a href="#top">back to top</a>)</p>
 <!-- USAGE EXAMPLES -->
 ## Usage